 Celebrated by Black Americans since the latter part of the 19th century, Juneteenth commemorates the end of slavery in the United States.
-Sometimes referred to as Freedom Day or Emancipation Day, June 19, 1865 marks the date Union general Gordon Granger arrived in Galveston to declare an end to slavery in Texas, despite the Emancipation Proclamation being issued two years earlier in 1863 by President Abraham Lincoln.
+Sometimes referred to as Freedom Day or Emancipation Day, June 19, 1865 marks the date Union general Gordon Granger arrived in Galveston to declare the end of enslavement in Texas, despite the Emancipation Proclamation being issued two years earlier by President Abraham Lincoln.

 From backyard barbecues with family and friends to block parties and citywide festivals, food plays a vital role in the annual celebration, especially red foods such as red velvet cake, strawberry pie, and hot links paired with strawberry soda and hibiscus tea to drink.
-Below are a few Juneteenth food events, festivals, and Atlanta restaurant specials to consider this year.
-Check back for updates to the guide throughout the week.
+Below are just a few Juneteenth food events, festivals, dinners, and Atlanta restaurant specials to consider this year.

-Juneteenth wine pack from 3 Parks Wine Shop
+Juneteenth wine flight at 3 Parks Wine Shop

 Black-owned Atlanta restaurants offering Juneteenth specials

-For the second year, Black-owned restaurants across Atlanta and Chicago will take part in a Juneteenth celebration hosted by Black People Eats offering specials on the menu for $6.19 and $16.19.
+For the third year, Black-owned restaurants across Atlanta and Chicago will take part in a Juneteenth celebration hosted by Black People Eats offering weekend specials on the menu for $6.19 and $16.19.
 Check out the full list of participating restaurants here.
-Friday, June 18 and Saturday, June 19.

-This weekend-long, family-friendly festival includes a Black history parade on Saturday beginning at the King Memorial Center and 22-acres of musical acts, speakers, food, and artist vendors at Centennial Olympic Park.
+This weekend-long, family-friendly festival includes a Black history parade on Saturday, with musical acts, speakers, food, and artist vendors throughout the weekend at Centennial Olympic Park.
 The downtown Atlanta festival is said to be the largest Juneteenth event in the Southeast.
-Follow on Instagram for updates and for the schedule of musical acts throughout the weekend.
-Friday, June 18 - Sunday, June 20.
+Follow on Instagram for updates and schedule of musical acts, which begin Friday, June 17.